How Policy Issues Affect Presidential Election Voting & Political Betting

 Parties Divided On The Importance of These Issues

 Republican and Democratic-affiliated voters focus on different aspects or themes of policy issues.
-During the 2016 Presidential Elections distinct economic, racial, gender, and lifestyle dysphorias greatly affected each party affiliates perceived importance on certain issues.
+During the 2020 Presidential Elections distinct economic, racial, gender, and lifestyle dysphorias greatly affected each party perceived importance on certain issues.

 Republican supporters often focus on immigration and terrorism issues while Democrats maintain a focus on terrorism while placing the treatment of racial and ethnic minorities above immigration concerns.

-Trump supporters reported the economic as a major focal point for their vote at 90%, at 89% terrorism policies came a close second in importance, at 79% immigration policies along with foreign policy came tied for Trump supporters third most important policy issue.
+Trump supporters reported the economy as a major focal point for their vote at 90%, at 89% terrorism policies came a close second in importance, at 79% immigration policies along with foreign policy came tied for Trump supporters' third most important policy issue.

 Surprisingly gun ownership rights came 4th in importance at 71%, while the treatment of minorities, the environment, and LGBT+ rights ranked lower in importance at 42%, 32%, and 25% respectively.

-Clinton supporters placed the economy as their most important policy issue at 80%, the treatment of ethnic and racial minorities ranked as their second most important issue at 79%, terrorism and gun policy were tied and ranked third most important at 74%, foreign policy at 73%, the environment at 69%, immigration at 65% and LGBT+ rights at 54%.
+Biden supporters placed the economy as their most important policy issue at 80%, the treatment of ethnic and racial minorities ranked as their second most important issue at 79%, terrorism, and gun policy were tied and ranked third most important at 74%, foreign policy at 73%, the environment at 69%, immigration at 65% and LGBT+ rights at 54%.

 Policy Importance and Voter Age